 Warning: for some strange reason, Microsoft has created two different versions of LUIS.
 If you plan to publish your AI service to Europe, create the LUIS service at: https://eu.luis.ai/ – otherwise, use https://www.luis.ai/.

 Apps can only be manually migrated between the two locations.
-Read more in the Manage your keys in LUIS section of the documentation.
+Read more in the Publishing regions & endpoints section of the documentation.

-If one of the following arguments apply to you, create an Azure account to configure a cognitive service:
+If one of the following arguments apply to you, upgrade your cognitive service through the Azure configuration to for example:

 - Serve more than 10,000 endpoints per month